 Magnesium is usually obtained from brine, seawater or mined from ancient sea beds.
 The Dead sea and the ancient Zechstein seabed are two famous sources of magnesium salts, although Dead sea salts are also made up of at least 12% sodium chloride and have up to twenty one different minerals and could be logically expected to contain a lesser concentration of magnesium than magnesium flakes obtained from the Zechstein seabed.

 Magnesium chloride(MgCl2) and Magnesium sulfate (MgSO4) -commonly referred to as Epsom salt are closely related.
 One key difference is how they dissociate into ions on a molecular level when dissolved in water.
 Magnesium sulfate becomes one magnesium ion and one sulfate ion, whereas Magnesium chloride dissociates into one magnesium ion and two chloride ions.

 The ions themselves give the substance a bitter taste and the bitterness will vary in accordance with ion concentration levels

 You can benefit in many different ways including:

-Relieving stress.
-Sufferers of anxiety and even depression have been found to have low magnesium levels.
-Taking magnesium supplements can help too improve magnesium levels and reduce stress.
+Relieving stress Sufferers of anxiety and even depression have been found to have low magnesium levels.
+Taking magnesium supplements can help to improve magnesium levels and reduce stress.